chippokiddo/disableyoutubefeatures/.github/README.md

 ## Usage

 1. Go on YouTube
-2. YouTube Shorts should now be hidden
+2. YouTube Shorts should now be hidden and/or Ambient Mode should be disabled

 ## Contribute